 So, you know a bit about what Kiwiburn is… you may have even come along to the festival a few times… but do you know how it works?
 How does so much chaos get facilitated and organised?
 How does a festival run entirely by volunteers even function?
 How does it all happen?
 It has taken some of us a long time to figure it out, because the people who have been very busy organising the event year-round and running the on-site operations have been too busy doing everything at once.
 So here’s a basic run down.

 We’ll start with you…

 You buy your ticket.
 This makes you a part of Kiwiburn, whether you realise it or not.
 This is all part of the participation.
+The ticket price includes your automatic annual membership subscription to Kiwiburn Incorporated Society.
+Members are able to attend the AGM to have their say.
 The money from tickets goes into financing the festival; all of it.
 That is why everyone, even year-round organisers, buy tickets.
 The money is spent on hiring the site, the toilets, the medics, security, funding Art Grants, the Temple and the Effigy, and many other things.
 If you want to know more about the finances, you can read about them in our Afterburn Report.